Monkeybone: Plot

-Stuart "Stu" Miley is a disillusioned cartoonist whose comic character, a mischievous monkey named Monkeybone, is getting an animated series and merchandise, at the constant pestering of his agent and friend, Herb.
+Stuart "Stu" Miley is a disillusioned cartoonist whose comic strip series featuring a mischievous monkey named Monkeybone is becoming a media franchise at the constant pestering of his agent and friend, Herb.
 He plans on proposing to his girlfriend, Julie McElroy, a sleep institute worker who helped him deal with his nightmares by changing his drawing hand.
-One night, Stu falls into a coma following a car crash, and his spirit is taken to Down Town, a surreal, carnival-themed limbo-like landscape populated by mythical beings and figments of its visitors' imaginations, including Monkeybone, who he greatly resents until they discover that people can leave Down Town when they are given Exit Passes.
+One night, Stu falls into a coma following a car accident and his spirit is taken to Down Town, a surreal and carnival-themed limbo-like landscape populated by mythical beings and figments of its visitors' imaginations, including Monkeybone, who he greatly resents until they discover that people can leave Down Town when they are given permission via an "Exit Pass" from a visiting Grim Reaper.

-Stu is then invited to a pajama party hosted by Hypnos, the God of Sleep and ruler of Down Town, who tells Stu that he has to steal an Exit Pass from his sister, Death, in order to wake up from his coma before the plug is pulled due to Stu and his sister Kimmy making a pact as children after their father's death.
+Stu is then invited to a pajama party hosted by Hypnos, the God of Sleep and ruler of Down Town, who tells Stu that he has to steal an Exit Pass from his sister, Death, in order to awaken from his coma before the plug is pulled in accordance with a pact that he and his sister Kimmy made as children following their father's death.
 Stu and Monkeybone journey to Death's domain, disguised as one of her employees, and successfully manage to steal an Exit Pass while narrowly escaping a nightmare which Julie inflicts on Stu in an attempt to wake him by using "Oneirix", a chemical solution she created that causes nightmare inducement.

-Back in Down Town, Monkeybone steals the Exit Pass for himself, revealing that the theft was part of a plan orchestrated by Hypnos, and enters Stu's body.
-Monkeybone adjusts to Stu's life and plans to go ahead with the merchendising.
-Stu is imprisoned with other disillusioned or criminal figures throughout history.
-A visiting Hypnos reveals to Stu that he and the denizens of Down Town thrive on nightmares and made a deal with Monkeybone to spread the Oneirix amongst the living in exchange for getting Monkeybone his body all to himself, since he is fed up with being a figment.
+Back in Down Town, Monkeybone makes off with the Exit Pass, revealing that the theft was part of a plan orchestrated by Hypnos, and enters Stu's body.
+Monkeybone adjusts to Stu's life and plans to go ahead with the franchising.
+Meanwhile, Stu is imprisoned with other disillusioned figures throughout history.
+A visiting Hypnos reveals to Stu that he and Down Town's populace thrive on nightmares and made a deal with Monkeybone to spread the Oneirix amongst the living in exchange for him getting his creator's body all to himself, since he is fed up with being a figment.